edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-1/index.md

 export default config;
 ```

-> **Note: 📌** <br> This configuration dynamically sets the server URL to your local network's IP address when live reload is enabled.
+> **Note: 📌** <br/> This configuration dynamically sets the server URL to your local network's IP address when live reload is enabled.

 #### Serve your app with live reload